 Editor’s Note: Ohio Sports Betting Officially Underway As Of Jan.
 1, 2023

-Ohio sports betting is finally here, but the state missed out on the vast majority of the NFL season.
+Ohio sports betting is up and running, but the state missed out on the vast majority of the NFL season.

 Launching sports betting ahead of September’s 2022 NFL kickoff would have been a dream scenario for Ohio, at least from a revenue perspective.
 According to a PlayOhio analysis, missing out on the NFL Week 1 kickoff started a healthy tab of missed opportunities for sportsbooks and state coffers.